San Jose (Jacksonville): San Jose Estates

 The San Jose Estates Administration Building, completed in 1925, was the location of the development's offices for their salesmen, executives and engineers.
 There was also a small casino and a gas station demonstrating their faith in the automobile's future.

 Construction on the hotel began in the summer of 1925 and the building was completed in six months by 600 workmen.
-On new years' day of 1926, the elegant San Jose Hotel opened as the center of the community, followed by the San Jose Golf Club.
+On New Year's Day of 1926, the elegant San Jose Hotel opened as the center of the community, followed by the San Jose Golf Club.

 The San Jose Hotel was capacious, with 65,332 sqft over three floors.
 The primary building of the hotel featured 100 guest rooms and cost the equivalent of $14.7 million today.
 Secondary structures provided another 125 rooms.
 The first level, which is unchanged, contains a restaurant (now dining hall) that overlooks the St. Johns River, a beauty parlor, a barber shop and an elevator.

 Numerous activities were provided by the hotel for their guests.
 Yachting, swimming and fishing were available on the St. Johns River; horseback riding and polo were offered nearby, as were tennis and trap shooting.

-The San Jose Hotel Golf Course, now the San Jose Country Club, was across San Jose Boulevard and known as one of Florida’s most challenging courses at the time.
+The San Jose Hotel Golf Course, now the San Jose Country Club, was across San Jose Boulevard and known as one of Florida's most challenging courses at the time.
 The 18 holes were laid out by Donald Ross, a Scottish golfer who designed approximately 400 courses in the U.S. and Canada during the first half of the twentieth century.
 Jacksonville as four courses he created.

 During the planning of the resort, Nolen knew that San Jose Hotel guests would have easy access.
 At the time, five rail lines connected San Jose to the rest of the country.
 Ships from the Clyde Steamship company regularly docked at Jacksonville's port.
 Airplanes could also land at an airfield across the river.
-At its' opening in 1926, the San Jose Hotel was booked solid.
+At its opening in 1926, the San Jose Hotel was booked solid.